 I missed last week's Ikebana vase challenge because we were just returning from our week's vacation, including a vacation from email and computers.
 But I own a stack of books on Ikebana as well as Ikebana baskets and a bronze Usubata-type flower container, so it seemed to me that I should make an effort to make an arrangement in that style.

 Displaying my creation in our Tea House certainly makes it look like I know what I am doing.
 A few years ago I took an introductory workshop on Ikebana and decided that it had more rituals and rules than I could cope with.
 I realized that I love the containers but I was never going to be able to create anything that followed the precepts of one of the traditional Ikebana schools.

 My arrangement is a by-guess-and-by-golly affair.
 Most of the illustrations in my books use beautiful sprays of foliage and flowers of plants that I do not grow or could not bear to cut — like a flowering branch of Stewartia japonica.
 I thought an uneven number of blooms was the best place to start.
 But that Hakonechloa grass seemed discordant; chartreuse rather than golden like the daylily throat.
 Perhaps Japanese Blood Grass would have been a wiser choice if only my plant was big enough to allow for cuttings.

 Maybe the daylily should have been taller or a softer color.
 Or maybe it should disappear completely.
 Maybe Mies van der Rohe was thinking of Ikebana when he declared "less is more."

-To see what gardeners who are able to go out into their gardens for material to put into a vase are doing today, visit Cathy at Rambling in the Garden who hosts this long-running meme.
+To see what other gardeners have put in a vase today, visit Cathy at Rambling in the Garden who hosts this long-running meme.